 The baggage size and weight limitations given above refer to personal luggage, not to instruments.
-If you are traveling with an instrumental group on a performance tour, your music director will be advised of size and weight limitations and applicable 2nd bag fee and oversized/overweight fees.
+If you are traveling with an instrumental group on a performance tour, your music director will be advised of size and weight limitations as well as applicable 2nd bag fee and oversized/overweight fees.

 Will my mobile phone work when I’m out of the US?

-Can I use Skype or other internet phones in Europe?
+Can I use Skype or other internet phone services in Europe?

-If you bring your laptop with you, it’s possible to use Skype wherever you have a broadband connection.
+If you bring your laptop or smartphone with you, it’s possible to use Skype, WhatsApp, Google Talk or other applications, wherever you have a WiFi connection.

 If you plan to use computers in business centers or internet cafes, set up a Skype account in advance and make sure you have credit on the account.
 You can then use Skype at any location that has it installed on their computers and has a broadband connection.